 2006 To Present

 Evan Rachel Wood received Premiere magazine’s ‘Spotlight Award’ in September 2006 for Emerging Talent.
-The same year, she was described by The Guardian (a British daily newspaper) as being “wise beyond her years” and as “one of the best actresses of her generation.”
+The same year, The Guardian (a British daily newspaper) described her as “wise beyond her years” and as “one of the best actresses of her generation.”

 Evan Rachel Wood appeared with an all-star ensemble cast as Natalie Finch in the Golden Globe-nominated 2006 comedy-drama ‘Running with Scissors,’ later in 2006, starring Annette Bening.
-The film was directed by Ryan Murphy.
+Ryan Murphy directed the film.

-Evan Rachel Wood has always stated that the music of ‘The Beatles’ as a major part of her life, played Lucy, who develops a relationship with Jude (Jim Sturgess).
+Evan Rachel Wood has always stated that the music of ‘The Beatles’ as a significant part of her life, played Lucy, who develops a relationship with Jude (Jim Sturgess).

 The film has featured her musical singing numbers.
 She describes the role as her favorite and calls the director Julie Taymor “one of the most amazing directors out there.”